Panel Session: Concealed in Plain Sight

 Selma Ćatović Hughes

-Forgotten Battlefield is an investigative study using the archives to draw a parallel between an individual quest for fragments of the past and an open platform to sustain collective multigenerational memory.
-Relying on intimate experience of retracing her father’s steps to the frontline, the author analyzes layers of deconstructed memory, archival fragments, and readjusted contested narratives to (re)embrace the past.
+Forgotten Battlefield is an investigative study that uses the archives to draw a parallel between an individual quest for fragments of the past and an open platform for sustaining collective multigenerational memory.
+Relying on the intimate experience of retracing her father’s steps to the frontline, the author analyses layers of deconstructed memory, archival fragments, and readjusted contested narratives to (re-)embrace the past.

 There Is No One To Harvest Them